 I was born in Milwaukee, Wisconsin, the fourth of five children.
 When I was five we moved to a very small town where we lived out in the country in a house on a hill at the end of a half-mile long driveway.
 Because the school bus picked us up at the road, we did lots of running to catch it.
 My love of running started way back then.
+However, my love for birds had a rockier start.
+The male Eastern Whip-poor-will frequently sings the same song for hours on end and that repetitive song used to drive me out of my mind.
+I’m happy to report it’s been years since I yelled at a bird to be quiet.

 I’ve always loved books and thought if I became a librarian I’d be paid to read all day.
 It was quite a disappointment to learn otherwise.
 Over the years I’ve had an assortment of jobs including visual inspector in a canning factory, personal assistant to a blind woman, dishwasher, voter registration registrar, cashier in a fancy clothing store, teacher, recycling center tour guide, and mom.